Comparisons

 Is this overkill for a small school?

 Possibly.
 Spreadsheets remain a reasonable choice for small, stable schedules.
-Smootables is built for schools that have outgrown that — see the manual timetabling alternatives page for the wider spectrum.
+Smootables is built for schools that have outgrown that; see manual timetabling alternatives for the wider spectrum.

 Related reading